 Marius Bercea received his MA from the University of Art and Design, in Cluj-Napoca in 2005, and currently works within Cluj’s Fabrica De Pensule (Paintbrush Factory), a multidisciplinary space with studios and exhibition galleries.
 In 2003 Marius Bercea was given an award by the Institute Superieur d'Architecure Saint-Luc, Belgium.

 Marius Bercea’s recent solo exhibitions include: Concrete Gardens, François Ghebaly Gallery, Los Angeles (2012), Remains of Tomorrow, Blain|Southern, London, (2011), Time will Tell, Chungking Project, Los Angeles (2009), If Through the Copper Woods You Pass, Eleven Fine Art Gallery, London, (2009), Shorn lambs fall behind, Mie Lefever Gallery, Ghent (2008) and Yellow Side of Glamour/Melted Guidelines are passé, Contemporary Gallery of Brukenthal Museum, Romania (2008).

-Bercea’s work is in several public and private collections, including the Hudson Vallery Centre for Contemporary Art, New York and the Museum of Contemporary Art (MOCA), Los Angeles.
+Bercea’s work is in several public and private collections, including the Hudson Vallery Center for Contemporary Art, New York and the ARKEN Museum of Modern Art, Skowej.